This page is about the Synthetic type. For maintenance drones, go here.

 AA-class drones do not yet exist.
 Hypothetically, they are equal to humanity in every respect, with psychology that would not be abnormal in a baseline human.
 The type of AA-class drone most frequently discussed is a hypothetical digitized consciousness of a human, a human brain that is somehow translated into software.
 Some argue that a small fraction of the A-class drones would more properly be considered AA, but as of yet no action has been taken despite the increasing sophistication of modern A-classes.
 Some Mercurials will jokingly refer to themselves or other organics and positronics as AA’s.
 Research into brain uploading is heavily regulated and generally illegal outside of the Almach Protectorate.

 AAA-class drones do not yet exist, hopefully.
 They are more competent in every way than humans and pose a threat to the continued existence of sapient life.
-Anybody creating an AAA-class drone can be classified as a threat to humanity and dealt with very harshly.
+Anybody attempting to an AAA-class drone can be classified as a threat to humanity and dealt with very harshly.

 X-class drones emerge from unrated software, are produced by rogue labs, or cross the border from foreign space.
 They are considered a threat to national security and deleted when encountered in SolGov space, with the producers prosecuted legally if it has a SolGov origin.
-The few Skrellian drone labs will usually rate their product with EIO to allow their product to be imported.
+Most drones are cross-rated in both SolGov and the Five Arrows, with Skrellian and Almachi labs only licensing drones intended for export.